 The intent of this Official Plan is to preserve and protect existing natural environment areas and to promote the restoration of the natural environment wherever possible.
-This plan supports the development of a Huron County Natural Heritage Plan, to identify priorities for conservation and enhancement of the natural environment.
 This plan recognizes the contribution of natural areas in mitigating impacts of climate change.